 Address: 1711 Dandridge Ave, Knoxville, TN 37915

 The Mabry Hazen House Museum is a historic home in Knoxville, Tennessee, listed on the National Register of Historic Places.
 The house was built in 1858 and offers a beautiful view of downtown Knoxville, the Smoky Mountains, and the Tennessee River.
 Three generations of the same family lived in the home, now houses over 2,500 original artifacts, including items from the original Market Square, the Civil War, and other important historical events in Knoxville.

 The Mabry-Hazen House was the headquarters for Union and Confederate forces during the Civil War.
 Guests can schedule guided tours of the home with a local docent who will provide fascinating details and insight into life in Knoxville dating back to the 1800s.

 11. James White Fort

 Address: 205 East Hill Avenue, Knoxville, TN 37915

 Witness Knoxville’s first home by touring James White Fort, built in 1786.
-James White Fort is one of the most historic places in Knoxville, and the home-turned-museum showcases the life of James White, the founder of Knoxville.
+James White Fort is one of the most historical places in Knoxville, and the home-turned-museum showcases the life of James White, the founder of Knoxville.

 12. Visit the University of Tennessee Campus